What license do I need to start a cleaning business?

 With a growing market, the number of Janitorial Service businesses has increased by 3.6% from 2022, with now over 1,200,270 Janitorial Services businesses in the US.

 Introduction to starting a cleaning company

 Starting a cleaning company can be a lucrative venture.
-Not only can you successfully gain financial reward, but a flexible work/life balance too.
+You can successfully gain not only financial rewards but also a flexible work/life balance.

 In today’s career-focused world, people are working long hours, increasing the demand for cleaning services.

-However, before you can start your company, you need to understand the legal requirements involved.
+However, before starting your company, you need to understand the legal requirements involved.

 Importance of getting your license for a cleaning services

 Getting your paperwork in order is a strong step in ensuring your business is secure.
 Doing so will give you peace of mind and go a long way in securing clients.

 A business license is a documentation that allows permission for certain types of business.
 These can be government-authorised or issued by your local council.
 An example of a business license is for an establishment selling alcohol.